ultrasoundmoney/docs/optimistic-v3.md

 A working POC builder implementation can be found [here](https://github.com/blombern/rbuilder/tree/optimistic-v3-adjustments).

 The endpoint is `/relay/v3/builder/headers` and it's available on our Hoodi relay: `relay-builders-eu-hoodi.ultrasound.money`/`relay-builders-us-hoodi.ultrasound.money`.
-Only SSZ submissions are supported for now.

 ## Error responses